 If you’ve connected a Garmin watch to Hex, Garmin Connect will show data collected using the Humon Data Field.
-But rather than SmO2, you’ll get charts on haemoglobin concentration in the blood and haemoglobin percentage.
+But rather than SmO2, you’ll get charts on hemoglobin concentration in the blood and hemoglobin percentage.
 Which makes this of limited use.

 A direct connection between the Humon app and Garmin Connect does not exist at the moment.
 Perhaps something that will be upgraded via a future firmware update.
 However, a FIT file import feature does exist to accommodate Garmin users who don’t want to carry their smartphone during exercise.
 This allows them to export all of their data into the Humon environment and receive detailed post workout muscle oxygen feedback.